Frequently Asked Questions

 2.1 Where can I create my account?

 You can create your account from the login screen.
 First click the “CREATE ACCOUNT” button, then enter your e-mail address and create a password.
-Then click the “Register” button (see the left figure below).
+Then click the “Register” button.
 You should then receive an automatic e-mail with a link.
-Please click on the link in the e-mail to display the registration screen for your account name and other information (see the right figure below).
+Please click on the link in the e-mail to display the registration screen for your account name and other information.
 A simple questionnaire will be displayed upon registration, so please fill it out.
 Please complete the required information and click the “Register” button to complete the registration process.
 Registration is of course free.

 * Your account name is your virtual identity that will be displayed on the rankings screen after login.